 Reflecting on Ibrahim’s obedience, devotion and submission, Muslims around the world have since honored Bakrid (Eid ul-Adha) as the Day of Sacrifice.
 As we draw nearer to the commemoration of this inspiring event, here are the dates, calendar and guide to celebrating Bakrid 2023.

-Next year, Bakrid, also known as Eid ul-Adha, is expected to begin on the evening of Wednesday, 28 June 2023 until the evening of Thursday, 29 June 2023.
+Next year, Bakrid, also known as Eid ul-Adha, is expected to begin on the evening of Sunday, 16 June 2024.

 Bakrid is a gazetted holiday in India.
 All local, state and national government workplaces shall remain closed on the festival day.
 The commercial outlets owned by Muslims may remain closed or have reduced business hours.
-There hasn’t been any information about Bakrid 2023 public holiday, but if the number of days is the same as this year, the public holiday for Bakrid will last for three days from 28 June to 30 June 2023.
+Next year, the public holiday for Bakrid will last three days, from 15 June to 18 June 2023.